aionescu/pretty-enum/README.md

   [PrettyName("Even Darker Red")]
   ReallyDarkRed
 }

+// PrettyPrint() will use the value specified in the attribute:
+Color.ReallyDarkRed.PrettyPrint() == "Even Darker Red"
 ```

 PrettyEnum also recognizes `DescriptionAttribute` from `System.ComponentModel` (although `PrettyNameAttribute` takes precedence if both are present).